Chronic traumatic encephalopathy in sports: Rugby league

 An Australian study of 25 retired NRL players showed they had impaired reaction times and concentration compared to the general population.

 This included Kangaroos player Ian Roberts who had been knocked unconscious 14 times over his professional career.

 In 2022, former player Paul Green died at the age of 49.

-A neuropathologist professor stated Green had one of the most severe cases of CET they'd ever seen.
+A neuropathologist professor stated Green had one of the most severe cases of CTE they'd ever seen.

 Australian football

-Analysis of the late Australian rules football player Danny Frawley brain revealed that he had stage two chronic traumatic encephalopathy (CTE) at the time of his death in 2019.
+Analysis of the late Australian rules football player Danny Frawley's brain revealed that he had stage two chronic traumatic encephalopathy (CTE) at the time of his death in 2019.

 Australian rules football player Greg Williams is thought to have CTE as a result of concussions over a 250-game career.

 In March 2016 Justin Clarke of the Australian Football League (AFL) team the Brisbane Lions was forced to retire at just 22 years of age due to a serious concussion sustained during off-season training two months earlier.
 He was the fifth AFL player in the previous ten months to retire with concussion related injuries, with Sam Blease (25 yo, Melbourne and Geelong), Jack Fitzpatrick (26 yo, Hawthorn and Melbourne Football Club), Leigh Adams (27 yo, North Melbourne), Matt Maguire (32 yo, Brisbane and St Kilda), and Brent Reilly (32 yo, Adelaide) all having retired since May 2015.
 All the retirements were linked to a crackdown on head injuries by the AFL and fears of CTE associated with local and international sportspeople, especially American footballers.

 In 2021, an analysis of former Australian rules football player Shane Tuck revealed that he was suffering from stage three CTE, up to his suicide in 2020.
 This made him the third player to be diagnosed with CTE.